sshepard/TestMe_lite/README.md

 * Deploy the project with Grunt to a .tgz
 * Serve/Deploy with Yeoman.
 * Write as a SPA with AngularJS
-* Create a NodeJS server with a reverse proxy and an app server that serves up the checkboxes in JSON format.
+* Create a NodeJS server with a reverse proxy and an app server that serves up the checkboxes in JSON format with data supplied by Solr.
 * Serve with NodeJS or PHP or LAMP or ?
 * Improve the Docs.
 * Tell us how to improve the test or specific parts of the test.